 - Periodic monitoring of blood pressure for the staff who require it.

 - Promotion of weekly mindfulness activities in online sessions.

 A group of employees from different departments make up the Wellbeing Committee, which plans social events with the aim of promoting a positive working environment and create an integrated and motivated community.

 - Christmas party for employees and their families.

 All employees have the option to broaden their professional development throughout each school year, attending courses, workshops, lectures or conferences that the school makes available to them inside or outside of school.
 Employees may also request specific training courses from the school management that will help them to improve their specialisation in their post.
-A full list of these courses is below:
+Courses taking place periodically over the years are:

 - Course to train teachers in Mindfulness techniques.

 - Course to manage conflictive behaviour in the classroom.

 - Spanish classes for teachers.

 - Course on understanding the pupil with difficulties.